lunoxdev/OSCP-Preparation-Guide/Buffer Overflow/Skeleton Python Scripts.md

 # Steps:
 1. Crash The Application
-2. Find EIP
+2. Find EIP and Control ESP
-3. Control ESP
-4. Identify Bad Characters
+3. Identify Bad Characters
-5. Find JMP ESP
+4. Find JMP ESP
-6. Generate Shell Code
+5. Generate Shell Code
-7. Exploit
+6. Exploit

 # 1. Crash the application
 Create a file called fuzz.py The following Python script can be modified and used to fuzz remote entry points to an application.
 It will send increasingly long buffer strings in the hope that one eventually crashes the application. **Choose one of these versions.**